michwilf/Events-App/README.md

 Description:

--Events application built with Next.js
+-Events application built with Next.js, using Sass and CSS.

 Video Summary: